carbynestack/carbynestack.github.io/docs/getting-started/deployment/infrastructure-as-code/index.md

 # Infrastructure as Code

+!!! warning
+    Carbyne Stack Infrastructure as Code (IaC) is still in *proof-of-concept* stage.
+Reach out in case you encounter problems.

 Carbyne Stack has adopted Infrastructure as Code (IaC) as a core principle.
 IaC is the process of managing and provisioning infrastructure through code instead of manually deploying resources via kubectl, helm, etc. This allows